Last Updated On 7/12/2022

 Your other option is purchasing a travel insurance policy with upgraded Rental Car Collision coverage.
-Despite common myths about travel insurance being expensive, it’s actually quite affordable and could even be cheaper than buying rental coverage from the rental company in Costa Rica.
+Despite common myths about travel insurance being expensive, it’s actually quite affordable and could even be cheaper than buying rental insurance from the rental company in Costa Rica.

 For example, say you’re going on a seven-day trip for two to Costa Rica that costs $4,000.
 You can find a policy on Yonder starting at around $184 for your entire seven-day trip that has $25,000 of Rental Car Collision coverage.
 Plus, this policy includes Trip Cancellation/Interruption, Medical, and Travel Loss and Delay coverage!
 We think that’s a steal considering the high cost of buying the Costa Rican insurance upon arrival.
-If you’re looking for higher Rental Car Collision coverage, there are even policies that bump it up to $50,000 of coverage for a minimal increase in policy premium.
+If you’re looking for higher Rental Car Collision benefits, there are even policies that bump it up to $50,000 of benefits for a minimal increase in the policy premium.

 So what does a travel insurance policy with this rental car damage upgrade cover?

 We’re glad you asked!
 Most policies with this additional insurance would cover the costs to repair the damage to the vehicle if you were to get in an accident, theft, vandalism, a windstorm, fire, hail, flood, or any cause not in your control.
 The upgrade won’t, however, provide coverage for damage to any other vehicles.

 Most travel insurance policies include Emergency Medical Expense coverage, which would provide coverage for the following:

-Most comprehensive travel insurance policies will also include Emergency Medical Evacuation Expense coverage.
+Usually, comprehensive travel insurance policies will also include Emergency Medical Evacuation Expense coverage.
 This means the provider will cover expenses in the event you have to be transported to a medical facility or hospital where you can get the treatment you need.
 Note that you’ll need to call the provider’s emergency assistance team to make arrangements –otherwise you run the risk of the expenses not being covered.